MicrosoftDocs/iis-docs/iis/manage/configuring-security/understanding-iis-url-authorization.md

 1. Double click the "secure" web directory again and select "Authorization Rules".
 2. Remove the "Allow All Users" rule.
-3. Click "Add Allow Rule…" and select the "Specified roles or user groups:" radio button and add "BobAndFriends" and click the "OK" button.
+3. Click "Add Allow Rule" and select the "Specified roles or user groups:" radio button and add "BobAndFriends" and click the "OK" button.

     [![](understanding-iis-url-authorization/_static/image2.jpg)](understanding-iis-url-authorization/_static/image1.jpg)
 4. Close all Internet Explorer windows because Internet Explorer caches the credentials that you entered in the previous step.